-- Your provide expert staff, some care providers must therefore be listed in the BIG register as a healthcare professional.
+- You provide expert staff.
+Some care providers must therefore be listed in the BIG register as a healthcare professional.

 - You must check whether new employees have had measures taken against them or are subject to an order.
-You may also ask for a Certificate of Good Conduct (VOG).
-If the disciplinary body has suspended a care provider or laid him off, they are registered in the Limitations of competence list.
+You can for instance check Dutch-language Alert Register Care and Welfare (waarschuwingsregister Zorg & Welzijn).
+You can also ask for a Certificate of Conduct (VOG).
+If the disciplinary body has suspended a care provider or laid them off, they are registered in the Limitations of competence list.

 - You provide good quality care.
 The care is provided in a timely, safe and effective manner.

-- You draft a care plan together with the patient in which you state agreements about the care and support that will be provided.
-At least once a year you discuss this care plan with the patient.
+- You draft a care plan together with the patient (in Dutch).
+In this plan you state agreements about the care and support that will be provided.
+You discuss this care plan with the patient at least once a year.

 - Your institution has a patients’ council.